FreshConsulting/react-ol/README.md

 It's early days!
 If you're familiar with react and/or openlayers and are interested in helping, please get in touch.
 Available on [github](https://github.com/elbstack/react-ol) and [npm](https://www.npmjs.com/package/react-ol).

 I am especially interested in assistance with having each component be optionally [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
 This would allow binding of the components with, say, Redux and for sophisticated state management outside of OpenLayers.

+### About this fork

+We forked this library primarily to add support for vector tiles and plan on making additional updates as needed.